Photo and bio source: http://msass.case.edu/stokes/stokesbio.html

 During his tenure in Congress, Mr. Stokes chaired several important committees, including, most notably, the House Select Committee on Assassinations, the Ethics Committee, the House Intelligence Committee, and the Appropriations Subcommittee on Veterans Affairs, HUD and Independent Agencies.
 He was the dean of the Ohio Congressional Delegation, a founding member of the Congressional Black Caucus, and he served on the House Select Committee to Investigate Covert Arms Transactions with Iran.
 His work in the area of health led to his appointment as a member of the Pepper Commission on Comprehensive Health Care, and he was the founder and chairman of the Congressional Black Caucus Health Braintrust.

 When Mr. Stokes retired, he became the first African American in the history of the U.S. Congress to retire having completed 30 years in office.
 Following his service in Congress, he became senior counsel at Squire, Sanders & Dempsey L.L.P., a global law firm, and senior visiting scholar at the Mandel School of Applied Social Sciences, Case Western Reserve University.
-He has been appointed to serve as vice chairman of the PEW Environmental Health Commission at the Johns Hopkins School of Public Health and was appointed by former Health and Human Services Secretary Donna E. Shalala as chairman of the Advisory Committee on Minority Health.
+He has served as vice chairman of the PEW Environmental Health Commission at the Johns Hopkins School of Public Health and was appointed by former Health and Human Services Secretary Donna E. Shalala as chairman of the Advisory Committee on Minority Health.

-Through the years, Mr. Stokes has received numerous awards and honors that recognize his national leadership and strong commitment to public service.
+Through the years, Mr. Stokes has received numerous awards and honors that recognize his national leadership and a strong commitment to public service.
 A number of landmarks around the city now bear his name.
 Several institutions, including Howard University in Washington, D.C., and the National Institutes of Health, have recognized Mr. Stokes by naming certain buildings on their campuses after him.
 He is the recipient of 26 honorary doctorate degrees from colleges and universities across the nation.

 Additional Resources: United States House of Representatives

-Interview links for Representative Stokes:
+Interview links with Representative Stokes: